This post may contain affiliate links, view our disclosure policy.

 The large rock formations in the area are perfect for exploring, and the shallow waters are perfect for skipping small, smooth rocks.

-This is also a great place to have a picnic during the summer months.
+This is also a great place to picnic during the summer months.

 Glacier National Park With Kids: Day 2